pkurremula/cloud-recipes/terraform/aws/security-group/dynamic/README.md

 This recipe creates multiple rules in a security group using the `dynamic` block and a list.

+This recipe produces the following resources and functions:

+* An egress and an ingress security groups.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup